dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3672: Acknowledging issues is necessary for personal growth.
+### T3672: Acknowledge and confront troubles, even if difficult.

 |Support|
 |---|